Table of Contents

 Stem cells

 The last option is stem cells.
-Advocates of stem cell treatments hypothesize stem cells can transform to accommodate a certain need when placed into a certain environment.
+Advocates of stem cell treatments hypothesize stem cells can transform to accommodate a certain need when placed in a certain environment.
 For example, stem cells placed near damaged cartilage may develop into cartilage tissue.
-While there is a lot of promise associated with this therapy, at this point there is no proven benefit and the cost is often prohibitive.
+While there is a lot of promise associated with this therapy, at this point there is no proven benefit, and the cost is often prohibitive.

 X-rays before and after knee replacement